EpocDotFr/connectfour-master-server/README.md

 You'll probably have to hack with this application to make it work with one of the solutions described [here](http://flask.pocoo.org/docs/0.12/deploying/).
 Send me a pull request if you make it work.

+A Flask command (`flask clean`) is used to clean the database.
+It removes old games with a status different from `FINISHED` which have their latest ping older than now minus 5 minutes (by default).
+It should be ran by a Cron or some task scheduler every 5 minutes, but this isn't mandatory.

 ## API docs